 Any Power BI service user can opt in to the new look.
 Just slide New look off to New look on.

 If you need to return to the old look, just slide it back to off .
 If you don't see it, select the ellipsis menu in the upper-right corner.

 See details such as last refresh date and contact information quickly, right in the top banner.
 Open the menu to view additional details about the report.
 You can even send an email to the report owner.

 Report page names are now in a list in a vertical pane.
 They're prominent, hard to miss, and similar to navigation in Word and PowerPoint.
 You can increase or decrease the rest of the report area by resizing the vertical pane.

 The updated action bar across the top features the most relevant commands, front and center for report consumers.
 It's easier to export, subscribe, collaborate with others, and delve deeper through filters and bookmarks.

 5. Where are the report commands?

 We didn't remove any of the functionality from the old look.
 You can find the additional commands such as edit, save a copy, and so on, by expanding the ellipsis (the ... menu) in the action bar.
 Also, you can access the usage metrics from the content list.

 Where are File menu actions?

 Looking for File menu actions?
-The actions that used to be on the File menu are also on the ellipsis (...) menu now.
+The actions that used to be on the File menu are also on the More options (...) menu.